PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ***

 ## Homework Assignment #2 (20 points)
-For these "short" assignments you will have 48 hours to submit via Blackboard. **Late assignments will not be accepted.** My suggestion is to complete while in-class and submit prior to leaving for the day.
-I will try my best to leave ~10 minutes at the end of class for students to complete during class.
+**For this assignment you will have until 11:59PM on Monday, January 23rd to submit.
+Late assignments will not be accepted.**

 ### Directions for Students:
 Open a new Microsoft Word Document and submit a screenshot of steps 1-3 in the order described on your terminal using your VACC account.
 The first four lines of your document should contain the following: